cflee/shinythings/README.md

 * Why MSCI World instead of S&P500? [part 2 #6209](https://forums.hardwarezone.com.sg/122247478-post6209.html)
 * Ray Dalio's All Weather Portfolio? [part 2 #6253](https://forums.hardwarezone.com.sg/122264800-post6253.html)
 * What to do with cash for flat downpayment in 5 years?
 Also, should I allocate savings solely for that or a mix of that and investing? [part 2 #6406](https://forums.hardwarezone.com.sg/122333002-post6406.html)
+* When rebalancing, do I actually sell what I'm overweighed on, or just direct all future funds to what I'm underweighed on? [part 2 #7264](https://forums.hardwarezone.com.sg/123247122-post7264.html)
+* I'm currently only investing in IWDA, is that ok or should I diversify? [part 2 #7318](https://forums.hardwarezone.com.sg/123292999-post7318.html)

 ## Equity ETFs
 * Quick and dirty answer to currency risks when buying equity ETFs? [part 2 #5732](https://forums.hardwarezone.com.sg/121512062-post5732.html)